jeremyScript/ds-algo/notes/sorting.md

 ### Overview

-One of the most efficient sorting algorithm.
+One of the most efficient sorting algorithms.

 ### The Algorithm